andsnw/greybox/README.md

 To add a new vulnerability check:

 1. Create a new YAML file in the `templates` directory.
 2. Define the vulnerability patterns, description, and test functions in the YAML file.
+You can use the existing templates as a reference.
 3. The scanner will automatically pick up and use the new template in subsequent scans.